egluckthaler/starfish/README.md

 # for wiki: example analysis

-We have provided example data from *Gluck-Thaler et al. 2022* to illustrate a step-by-step starfish analysis.
-These data consist of 6 *Starship Voyager* and X *Starship Defiant* insertions found in 6 *Macrophomina phaseolina* genomes.
-Takes ~15+ min with 2 processors.
+We have provided example data from *Gluck-Thaler et al. 2022* to illustrate a step-by-step analysis.
+These data consist of 6 *Starship Voyager* and 1 *Starship Defiant* insertions found in 6 *Macrophomina phaseolina* genomes.
+Takes ~25 min with 2 processors.
 Many commands produce checkpoint files that are useful for restarting an interrupted analysis.
-Simply remove these \*.checkpoint files if you want to start an analysis from scratch.
+Simply remove these \*.checkpoint files to start an analysis from scratch.

 ## get ready